Vegetable stuffed peppers

 Make the filling

-- While peppers are cooking, dice up all of your vegetables.
-Add one teaspoon of oil to a sauté pan on medium heat
+- While couscous is cooking, dice up all of your vegetables.
+Add one teaspoon of oil to a sauté pan on medium heat.

 - Add the diced onions and sauté for 1 minute1 small onion